-- C. These documents must clearly: - Identify any natural resources with T1 or other Transect Zones that are to be protected through easement or other means; - 2.
+- C. These documents must clearly: - Identify any natural resources with OS or other Transect Zones that are to be protected through easement or other means; - 2.
 Establish a maximum allowable development program; and, - 3.
 Meet all other Neighborhood requirements as established in Divisions 2, 3, and 5 of this FBC. - D. Applications for approval of Master Site Plans shall be subject to the following: - 1.
-The application shall be filed with the Approval Authority Administrator by the owner or other person having power of attorney to act as agent for the owner. - 2.
+The application shall be filed with the Approval Authority Administrator by the applicant or applicant's authorized representative. - 2.
 Applications shall be received by the Approval Authority for processing on any working day. - 3.
-Proof of ownership and financial disclosure is required. - 4.
+Proof of ownership is required. - 4.
 The application shall be submitted in a form approved by the Approval Authority Administrator and made available to the public.
 At a minimum, it shall include sufficiently detailed and documented information for staff to make the required findings of compliance.
 All applications shall include a checklist specific to Master Site Plan applications, submitted in accordance with this FBC. - 5.
 Each application shall be accompanied by the application fee as established by resolution of the Approval Authority's Board of Commissioners or City Council. - 6.
-If the division of land is required, the application must also include all materials and fees established according to the Approval Authority's fee schedule and subdivision regulations. - E. If a Master Site Plan application approval requires changes to the Neighborhood Unit Plan, the applicant shall address such changes within the application materials submitted with the Master Site Plan application.
-The change to the Neighborhood Unit Plan shall require approval of an amendment by the Approval Authority's Board of Commissioners or City Council, unless the change qualifies as a Warrant.
+If the division of land is required: - a.
+The application must also include all materials and fees established according to the Approval Authority's fee schedule and subdivision regulations. - b.
+If applicable, the Preliminary Plat will be reviewed through the Approval Authority's subdivision regulations.

-- F. Applications will be reviewed for completeness within 5 working days.
-Applications deemed incomplete will be returned to the applicant with a letter outlining the deficiencies that need to be addressed for review. - C. The Approval Authority Administrator shall prepare a staff report within 30 working days of transmittal which addresses all of the requirements of the FBC. - H. Upon a finding of noncompliance, a resubmittal of requested materials shall be made within 30 working days of the issuance of the staff report.
+- E. If a Master Site Plan application approval requires changes to the Neighborhood Unit Plan, the applicant shall address such changes within the application materials submitted with the Master Site Plan application.
+The change to the Neighborhood Unit Plan shall require approval of an amendment by the Approval Authority's Board of Commissioners or City Council, unless the change qualifies as a Exception. - F. Applications deemed incomplete will be returned to the applicant with a letter outlining the deficiencies that need to be addressed for review. - G. The Approval Authority Administrator shall prepare a staff report within 60 working days of receipt of a complete application which addresses all of the requirements of the FBC. - H. Upon a finding of noncompliance, a resubmittal of requested materials shall be made within 30 working days of the issuance of the staff report.
 If the applicant fails to meet the resubmittal deadline, the application shall be terminated, unless the applicant gives notice that an elective resubmittal will be made.
 The elective resubmittal shall be made within 90 days from the date the prior resubmittal was due, and shall include the resubmittal fee established by resolution of the Approval Authority's Board of Commissioners or City Council.
 All documents that have expired must be updated by the applicant.
 Upon receipt of the resubmittal, staff will have 20 working days to review and provide comments.
-Minor adjustments to plans and application materials that do not require full staff review may be amended prior to the Approval Authority's Board of Commissioners or City Council hearing at the discretion of the Approval Authority's Administrator. - I. Upon findings of compliance with the FBC, the development application shall be scheduled for a public hearing with the Missoula Consolidated Planning Board and subsequently for consideration by the Approval Authority's Board of Commissioners or City Council at a public hearing. - J. Once a Master Site Plan has been approved by the governing body, the applicant may submit an application for Final Site Plan.
-No Final Site Plan may be approved without approval of the corresponding Master Site Plan. - K. An approved Master Site Plan is valid for ten (10) years or according to the subdivision's approval if applicable. - L. If the development proposes a Subdivision, timelines for review and procedural steps established in 76-3-604 MCA and the Approval Authority's subdivision regulations shall apply superseding steps F-K above.
+Minor adjustments to plans and application materials that do not require full staff review may be amended prior to the Approval Authority's Board of Commissioners or City Council hearing at the discretion of the Approval Authority's Administrator. - I. Upon findings of compliance with the FBC, the development application shall be scheduled for a public hearing with the Missoula Consolidated Planning Board and subsequently for consideration by the Approval Authority's Board of Commissioners or City Council at a public hearing.